 Whether marked or unmarked, every corner of an intersection in Saint Paul is a legal crosswalk where vehicles must stop and yield the right-of-way to pedestrians that have entered the crossing area.
-The decision to mark a crosswalk depends on a number of factors, including vehicle volumes and speeds, pedestrian volume, number of vehicle lanes, intersection complexity,community input, and the need for a heightened level of motorist awareness, such as near a school.
-Marked crosswalks may be installed at signalized intersections, stop-controlled intersections, and uncontrolled intersections).
+The decision to mark a crosswalk depends on a number of factors, including vehicle volumes and speeds, pedestrian volume, number of vehicle lanes, intersection complexity, community input, and the need for a heightened level of motorist awareness, such as near a school.
+Marked crosswalks may be installed at signalized intersections, stop-controlled intersections, and uncontrolled intersections, as well as mid block locations (away from intersections).
 Marked crosswalks may be accompanied by additional pavement markings, signage, warning signals, and crossing treatments such as median crossing islands and bulb-outs.